 The patient was a young man in his twenties, lying in a coma in the intensive care unit (ICU) of the Cleveland Clinic.
 Mark* was in the late stages of infective endocarditis—a heart valve infection that, until recently, was associated with a much older population.
 He had contracted the infection via an unsterile injection of intravenous (IV) drugs, and now his life was hanging in the balance, with nobody but his younger sister to speak for him.

 Bryn Esplin, J.D., was in the first month of her clinical ethics fellowship when she approached Mark’s sister to get a sense of what he would have wanted next.
 Esplin wanted to establish what a good day looked like for the patient; this was a routine inquiry to gauge the patient’s values and was usually answered with something cheerfully mundane, like a day spent with friends or getting to walk the dog before work.
 So when she asked Mark’s sister, “Tell me a little bit about your brother.
 What does he enjoy doing?”
-Esplin was unprepared for the reply:

 “Well,” the sister answered, “he just liked to get high.
 He liked to check out.”

-In hospitals across the United States, physicians are seeing a new type of epidemic: young men and women like Mark, usually in their 20s to 40s, presenting with infective endocarditis secondary to IV drug use.
+In hospitals across the United States, physicians are seeing a new type of epidemic: young men and women, usually in their 20s to 40s, presenting with infective endocarditis secondary to IV drug use.
 The rise of IV drug use-related infective endocarditis (IVDU-IE) is one of the many tragedies of the opioid epidemic currently sweeping the nation.
 Its young victims have disproportionately negative outcomes, higher rates of repeat infection, and costlier treatment.1 As the medical community grapples for solutions, IVDU-IE is forcing physicians to confront heart-wrenching medical and ethical dilemmas and exposing the flaws of a system ill-prepared to treat and rehabilitate people with complex drug addictions.

-A Tsunami of Addiction
+Rising Tide of Addiction

 According to the Centers for Disease Control and Prevention, the opioid epidemic has flooded the United States in three distinct waves.
 The first began around 1999 with the rise of overdose deaths from opioid prescriptions.
 Second, around 11 years later, deaths from heroin began to skyrocket, heroin being a cheaper—and more dangerous—alternative to illicitly obtained prescription opioids.
 Synthetic opioids, especially fentanyl, caused the third wave of deaths, which have been rising exponentially since 2013.2